ekikoh/my_google_homepage_clone/README.md

-### Work in progress...

-## A clone of google.com homepage

-This is a simple clone of the google.com homepage.
-Designed while practicing UI development.
+## A simple file server written in Node.js